awsdocs/aws-systems-manager-user-guide/doc_source/Explorer-exporting-OpsData.md

 1. To upload the data export file to an existing S3 bucket, choose **Select an existing S3 bucket** and then choose the bucket from the list\.
 To upload the data export file to a new S3 bucket, choose **Create a new S3 bucket**, and then enter the name you want to use for the new bucket\.

-1. Use the **Select an Amazon SNS topic ARN** list to choose the topic you want to notify when the export completes\.
+1. Use the **Select an Amazon SNS topic ARN** list to choose the topic you want to notify when the export is complete\.

 1. Choose **Create**\.